BBVA/kapow/spec/README.md

 #### Insert a route

   Accepts JSON data that defines a new route to be inserted at the specified index to the current routes.
-New routes are given with an id so it can be referenced later.
+A new id is created for the inserted route so it can be referenced later.

 * **URL**: `/routes`
 * **Method**: `PUT`